tx00-web-en/Learning-Material-And-Tasks/material/scrum.md

 - [Product-Backlog vs User Stories](#product-backlog-vs-user-stories)
 - [QA](#qa)
   - Product Backlog vs User Stories
-  - Is it true that "Agile is dead"?
   - When using scrum, who is the "team leader"?
   - What are Epics?
   - The "`Liked`, `Learned`, `Lacked`, and `Longed For`" retrospective?
+  - User stories vs tickets
+  - Is it true that "Agile is dead"?
 - [Links](#links)

 <!-- > Very good link: [What is Scrum?](https://www.scrum.org/learning-series/what-is-scrum/) -->